Nowshera District: Overview and history

-Nowshera was a tehsil (sub division) of Peshawar until 1988, when it became a district.
-It is bordered by Peshawar District to the West, Mardan District to the North, Charsadda District to the North West, Swabi District to the North East, Kohat District to the South, Orakzai Agency to the South West & Attock District to the East.
+Nowshera was previously a tehsil (subdivision) of Peshawar.
+In 1988, it received the elevated status of district.
+It is bordered by Peshawar District to the west, Mardan District to the north, Charsadda District to the northwest, Swabi District to the northeast, Kohat District to the south, Orakzai Agency to the southwest and Attock District to the east.

-Previously it was known as Nowkhaar Province till it was annexed into British India via the Durand Line Agreement.
-Prior to its establishment as a separate district in 1990, Nowshera was part of Peshawar District.
+Prior to its establishment as a separate district between 1988 and 1990, Nowshera was part of Peshawar District.
 The district was also part of the Peshawar Division until the reforms of The Government of Pakistan.

-Total area of Nowshera is 1,748 km².
+Total area of Nowshera is 1,748 km2.
 The population density is 608 persons per square kilometre.
 The total agricultural area is 52,540 hectares.
 The main source of income of the region is agriculture.